groupsc10-zz/RSQL/README.md

 ## License
 This project is released under MIT license.
-See [LICENSE](https://github.com/groupsc10/RSQL/blob/master/LICENSE.txt)
+See [LICENSE](LICENSE).